aautio/react-modal-image/README.md

 * Zero dependencies.
 * Includes builds for CommonJS and ES modules.
 * For React 15.x and 16.x.
+* Esc, Enter & click outside the image close the lightbox
+* User can zoom & move the image or download the highest quality one
 * Image alt shown as title of lightbox
-* User can zoom & move the image or download the highest quality one

 You need to bring your own `Set` polyfill if you use old Internet Explorers.